Chosing The Right Welding Fume Extractor

 Date: 29-07-2025

-In the following table we compare the common extraction methods vs their suitability in different applications.
+In the following table we compare the common fume extraction and protection methods vs their suitability in different applications.

 Type